MRJPEREZR/compilation-lalog/README.md

 Description of the project
 --------------------------

-This μ-project is a very simple compiler…
+This μ-project is a very simple compiler.
+It produces a working Expr compiler and a working Pfx virtual machine.

 Sources